-- en pizhaiyE ninainthu aruLi – thinking about my mistakes.
-Considering that my sufferings in separation are not enough, he is checking old balances (of my sins, etc).
+- en pizhaiyE ninaindhu aruLi – thinking about my mistakes.
+Considering that my sufferings in separation are not enough, he is checking old balances (of my sins etc).
 Instead of being avigyAthA (sahasranAmam – one who does not know any mistakes in his devotees), he is being sahasrAmsu: (sahasranAmam – having unbounded knowledge (in my mistakes)).

-- en pizhaiththAL thiruvadiyin thagavinukku – When you (beetle) ask him “why you are not blessing parAnkusa nAyaki?” and he thinks to say “instead of looking at her mistakes, should she be asking me to show compassion?”, you reply to him “What mistake she did that cannot be forgiven by your supremacy?”.
+- en pizhaiththAL thiruvadiyin thagavinukku – When you (parrot) ask him “Why are you not blessing parAngusa nAyagi?” and he thinks to say “instead of looking at her mistakes, should she be asking me to show compassion?” you reply to him “What mistake did she do that cannot be forgiven by your supremacy?”
 If he thinks about punishing me for my mistakes, you remind him about his compassion.
 Can we ever commit mistakes that will overtake the compassion of our master?
 We commit mistakes within our capability and you forgive within your capability.

-- thiruvadiyin thagavukku en pizhaiththAL – nampiLai explains this as “dhEvarIr krupaikku thaNNIrth thurumbAga EthEnum pradhakshiNa namaskArAdhigaL paNNiRRuNdO?”
-(Did I engage in upAyAntharams which emphasise on self-effort such as doing pradhakshiNam (circumambulation), nasakAram (obeisances), etc., that will be an insult to your krupai (mercy) which is the only protection for us?).
+- thiruvadiyin thagavukku en pizhaiththAL – nampiLai explains this as “dhEvarIr krupaikku thaNNIrth thurumbAga EdhEnum pradhakshiNa namaskArAdhigaL paNNiRRuNdO?”
+(Did I engage in upAyAntharams which emphasise on self-effort such as doing pradhakshiNam (circumambulation), namaskAram (obeisances) etc., that will be an insult to your krupai (mercy) which is the only protection for us?)

-- thagavinukku – emperumAn is always benevolent towards others as explained in srI rAmAyaNam sundhara kANdam 40.41 “Anrusamsyam parOdharma:” – what mistake did she commit that will be affect such nature of emperumAn? nampiLLai quotes srI rAmAyaNam kishkinthA kANdam 33.40 “kim kOpamUlam manujEndhraputhra kasthE na santhishtathi vAngnidhEsE…” (Oh son of chakravarthy! what is the reason for your anger? who is not following the orders here?…) – thArA enquired lakshmaNa about the reason for his anger ignoring the fact that they let srI rAma and lakshmaNa suffer through the rainy season in the caves of the mountain – the reason she dared asking such questions was due to having faith in their benevolence (that they will forgive her).
-She calls him manujEndhraputhra (son of chakravarthy) to indicate that dhasaratha chakravarthy ruled 60000 years without punishing any one for their mistakes – being his son, she expects them to be merciful as well.
-She also indicates to him that it was them who killed vAli and asked them to enjoy freely after suffering for a long period – now they themselves cannot feel angry at the action of monkeys who do not understand sAsthram, etc.
+- thagavinukku – emperumAn is always benevolent towards others as explained in srI rAmAyaNam sundhara kANdam 40.41 “Anrusamsyam parOdharma:” – what mistake did she commit that will affect such nature of emperumAn? nampiLLai quotes srI rAmAyaNam kishkinthA kANdam 33.40 “kim kOpamUlam manujEndhraputhra kasthE na santhishtathi vAngnidhEsE…” (Oh son of chakravarthy!
+What is the reason for your anger?
+Who is not following the orders here?…) – thArA enquired lakshmaNa about the reason for his anger ignoring the fact that they let srI rAma and lakshmaNa suffer through the rainy season in the caves of the mountain – the reason she dared to ask such questions was due to having faith in their benevolence (that they will forgive her).
+She calls him manujEndhraputhra (son of chakravarthy) to indicate that dhasaratha chakravarthy ruled 60000 years without punishing anyone for his/her mistakes – being his son, she expects them to be merciful as well.
+She also indicates to him that it was they who killed vAli and asked them to enjoy freely after suffering for a long period – now they themselves cannot feel angry at the action of monkeys who do not understand SAsthram etc.